Banovina of Serbia: Proposal

 The creation of the Banovina of Croatia in 1939–40 had been negotiated between Prime Minister Dragiša Cvetković and Croatian leader Vladko Maček (of the HSS) in March–August 1939, and settled through an agreement on 26 August.
-Croatia now became the only banovina constituted on the principle of nationality, named after the majority people (with only a minority left outside it), and thus was close to a nation state.
-The agreement had little support among Serbian political parties, and the Serbian Orthodox Church and Yugoslav Army opposed it.
+Croatia, therefore, became the only banovina (in English also known as banate) constituted on the principle of ethnicity and/or nationality, named after the Croats (with only a minority of ethnic Croats left outside it), and thus was close in nature to a nation state.
+The agreement to form the Croatian banovina had little support among Serbian political parties, while the Serbian Orthodox Church and Royal Yugoslav Army openly opposed it.
 Relations between Croatian and Serbian politicians (and Croats and Serbs) strained.
-Its creation opened the question of the political status of the Serb people ("the Serbian question") in the Kingdom of Yugoslavia, with some Serb intellectuals (notably the members of the Serbian Cultural Club) and politicians (including some members of the Yugoslav government, such as Dragiša Cvetković) proposed and planned the creation of the Serbian Banovina, which would include the territory of the existing banovinas of Vrbas, Drina, Danube, Morava, Zeta and Vardar.
-The Banovina of Croatia included a notable Serb population, while the Serbian Banovina would have similarly included a considerable non-Serb and non-Slavic population.
+Its creation opened the question of the political status of the Serbs ("the Serbian question") in the Kingdom of Yugoslavia, with some Serb intellectuals (notably the members of the Serbian Cultural Club) and politicians (including some members of the Yugoslav government, such as Dragiša Cvetković) proposed and planned the creation of the Serbian banovina, which would include the territory of the existing banovinas of Vrbas, Drina, Danube, Morava, Zeta and Vardar.
+The Banovina of Croatia included a notable Serb population, while the Serbian one would have similarly included a considerable non-Serb and non-Slavic population.
 The plans were affirmed in the February 1940 number of Glas, a Serb-centric periodical, published by Matica srpska.
-It was stated that apart from the Banovina of Croatia, only the Serbian Banovina and theoretical Banovina of Slovenia had the precedent and right to form and exist, as states of three ethnic groups which formed Yugoslavia, i.e. State of Slovenes, Croats and Serbs and Kingdom of Serbs, Croats and Slovenes.
-The process of its organization was supposed to be similar to that of Croatia.
+It was stated that, apart from the Banovina of Croatia, only the Serbian banovina and theoretical Banovina of Slovenia had the precedent and right to form and exist, as states of three constitutional ethnic groups which formed Yugoslavia, i.e. State of Slovenes, Croats and Serbs and Kingdom of Serbs, Croats and Slovenes.
+The process of its organization was supposed to be similar to that of Croatia, i.e. merger of existing banovinas east and south of Croatia into one larger entity.